hyperjeff/EctoDvorak/README.md

 * **Normal state**

-I'm not sure about the utility of the "self." key here, but the simple access to common symbols on the top row feels good so far.
-I really like the bottom row single-quote and having ready access to double-quotes without shift on a different key.
-It seems right separating them, especially while programming.
-I'll probably be moving the dash key.
-Stretching my 4th finger up there seems like too much for such a commonly used character.
-Also, the equals symbol seems a bit out of the way too.
+The single and double quote keys have been moved to mirror pinky positions (single on the left because of the position of the s key).
+Why two exclamation marks?
+I haven't yet decided which position is best.

 ![Normal state](screenshots/normal.png)

 * **SHIFT ⇧**

 Most of the top row is blank.
 Fairly nice access to parentheses.
 The same spot gives <> when using the option key.
 Curly braces overlap where braces are un-shifted.
-Testing out that unusual spot for ! but it feels good so far.

 ![Shift state](screenshots/shift.png)